-During the year ended March 31, 2014 the Company paid \$126,568 (2013 - \$296,817) in concession costs in Peru.
-The Company also received \$43,876 (2013 - \$nil) from various parties for concession fees for the right to negotiate option agreements.
+During the year ended March 31, 2015, the Company paid \$39,357 (2014 - \$126,568) in concession costs in Peru.
+The Company also received \$39,868 (2014 - \$43,876) from various parties for concession fees for the right to negotiate option agreements.

-In June 2014, the Company commenced a review of its various concession licenses associated with its Peruvian properties to determine which, if any, were not going to be renewed in the current year.
-The Company is determining the impact of not renewing these licenses and the amount of writedown, if any, of its unproven mineral right interests.
-As of the date of the financial statements, all titles not renewed have been considered in the March 31, 2014 write-down.
+In June 2015, the Company commenced a review of its various concession licenses associated with its Peruvian properties to determine which, if any, were not going to be renewed in the current year.
+The Company is determining the impact of not renewing these licenses and the amount of impairment, if any, of its unproven mineral right interests.
+As of the date of the consolidated financial statements, all titles currently not being renewed have been included in the March 31, 2015 impairment.